cowherdist/GFRNet/README.md

 # Pytorch Code for GFRNet GFRNet
 # Use archs.py to replace the network model part of your own project
-# Use losses.py to replace the loss part
+# Use losses.py to replace  your own loss.
-of your own model.

 ## Using the code: